metroite/datapacks/witchtrading/README.md

 ## witchtrading

 Trade your poisonous potatoes with witches.
-Don't play with them though!
+Don't overshoot your boundaries though!
+Recommended to use with graves.

 ## Version